simralc/style_transfer/README.md

 # style_transfer

-## This is a keras implementation of Style Transfer of images.
+### This is a keras implementation of Style Transfer of images.

-## It takes in a list of frames extracted from a video and applies style transfer to it based on the style images provided.
+### It takes in a list of frames extracted from a video and applies style transfer to it based on the style images provided.

-## style_transfer_keras.ipynb is the jupyter notebook which consists of the code to transfer the styles of the frames of the video.
+### style_transfer_keras.ipynb is the jupyter notebook which consists of the code to transfer the styles of the frames of the video.

+## Requirements
+1. keras (and associated dependencies)
+2. numpy, scipy
+3. Python 3
+4. Pillow

 ## Losses taken into account:
 1. Style loss
 2. Content loss
 3. Total variation loss
 4. Stabilization loss

 #### References:
 [1] Ruder et al. 2016.
 Artistic Style Transfer for Videos. https://github.com/manuelruder/artistic-videos<br />